-According to a recent ReliaQuest survey, enterprises continue to deploy an assortment of security technologies across the network, email, endpoint devices, and the cloud in spite of an overwhelming number of existing investments.
-Yet these tools are not able to proactively defend organizations against the evolving threat landscape.
+According to a recent ReliaQuest survey, enterprises continue to deploy an assortment of security technologies across the network, email, endpoint devices, and the cloud despite an overwhelming number of existing investments, yet these tools are not able to proactively defend organizations against the evolving threat landscape.
 While individually providing valuable security telemetry, these tools are disconnected in nature and thus limit the ability of enterprises’ security operations (SecOps) teams to build a holistic picture across their ecosystem.

 Security Operations Challenges

-SecOps teams face five major challenges that are in the way of effective operations.
+SecOps teams face five major challenges that impede effective operations.

 1. Changing business landscape

 Monitoring security across the enterprise has become harder and more complex because of the changing business landscape and the subsequent growing attack surface.
-Cloud migration, internet-connected devices, remote working, and enterprise mobility initiatives have blurred the corporate perimeter and dispersed data beyond the confinement of traditional enterprise walls leading to lack of visibility and control.
+Cloud migration, internet-connected devices, remote working, and enterprise mobility initiatives have blurred the corporate perimeter and dispersed data beyond the confinement of traditional enterprise walls leading to a lack of visibility and control.

-Part of the reason why threat detection is difficult in this changing environment is that many organizations are still using traditional, on-premises monitoring and detection tools.
+Part of the reason threat detection is difficult in this changing environment is that many organizations are still using traditional, on-premises monitoring and detection tools.
 They’re inadequate because they’re not equipped to detect and respond to today’s threats.
 And any investments in new tools that purport to cover gaps with new technologies and paradigms do not integrate well with established security deployments.

 2. Lack of singular visibility

 Security Operations invest in a plethora of tools, yet lack optimal results.
 The key reason behind this inefficiency is the lack of interoperability.
 Systems and tools are purchased and deployed that don’t integrate well with each other.
-What is more, analysts spend significant portions of their time administrating and managing various tools taking them away from the roles they were hired to perform.
+What’s more, analysts spend significant portions of their time administrating and managing various tools, taking them away from the roles they were hired to perform.